margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 "rise into newness of life with regeneration"
 "We all must learn that Life is God."

+* the living God is what we need

+"crieth out for the Living God"

+* the Lord thy God liveth

+"Elijah the Tishbite"
+"The Lord God liveth"
+"the word of the Lord"

+* dependent on God alone

+"Consider the ravens: for they neither sow nor reap; which neither have storehouse nor barn; and God feeth them: how much more are ye better than the fowls?"

+* liveth by the Lord

+"man doth not live by bread only, but by every word that proceedeth out of the mouth of the Lord doth man live"

+* Life is sustained by God

+"Is Life sustained by matter or by Spirit?"

+* triumph of Spirit in the Bible

+"From beginning to end, the Scriptures are full of accounts of the triumph of Spirit, Mind, over matter.
+Moses proved the power of Mind by what men called miracles; so did Joshua, Elijah, and Elisha."

+* Life - self-sustained in everlasting harmony

+"We cannot deny that Life is self-sustained, and we should never deny the everlasting harmony of Soul, simply because, to the mortal senses, there is seeming discord.
+It is our ignorance of God, the divine Principle, which produces apparent discord, and the right understanding of Him restores harmony."

+* man, sustained by God, the divine Principle of being

+"The earth, at God's command, brings forth food for man's uses."

+* feel the divine energy of Spirit

+"bringing us into newness of Life"
+"rejoice that we are subject to the divien 'powers that be'"

 ## Week of January 4, 2020 - 'Sacrament' - Inspiring Passages ##

 * Being encouraged by others' faith - mutually encouraged